yardsale8/stat110_book/_sources/IntroToData/SummarizingData/SummarizingData.rst

 .. mchoice:: mc_spread_1
     :answer_a: The difference between the smallest and largest values in the data.
     :answer_b: The distance between a typical/average value and the mean.
-    :answer_c: The the range of the middle 50% of the data.
+    :answer_c: The range of the middle 50% of the data.
     :correct: b

     The standard deviation can be thought of as ...